Mortgages For Doctors

 For a newly qualified doctor, however, there are mortgage lenders that are prepared to consider applications if you have just started or expect to start your first job within the next six months.
 If you are interested in getting doctor’s mortgage as a newly qualified doctor, you can contact specialist broker or sometimes known as medical mortgage broker before starting your mortgage application process.

 Are locum mortgages available?

-If you are currently working as a locum, you are likely to have had at least a few years of regular employment within the NHS – a pattern of income which any potential lender may recognise and consider.
+If you are currently working as a locum doctor, you are likely to have had at least a few years of regular employment within the NHS – a pattern of income that any potential lender may recognise and consider.

 Can I get a self-employed doctor’s mortgage?